Welcome to the Chicago State University Records and Registration web page. Click on any link for additional information.

 Unofficial transcripts may be viewed online from CSU X-Press via Cougar Connect by selecting Academic Transcript from the Student Records menu.

-Students may request the release of their transcripts in three ways:
+Effective Spring 2015 (enforced June 15, 2015): Students may request the release of their transcripts online only.

 Undergraduate students who have not attended Chicago State University for longer than two years must apply for readmission.
 Please click here to download a Readmission Form.